colelawrence/decipad/apps/docs/docs/language/booleans.md

 ## Comparing values

-You can also compare two values like this:
+Compare two values like this:

 ```deci live
 3 > 2
 ==> true
 ```

-This comparison results in a boolean value (`true` in this case).
+In this example, the comparison result is `true`.

-You can use other comparators:
+The list of available comparators is the following:

 - `>`: "greater than"
 - `<`: "less than"